Larry Buttrose

 Larry Philip Buttrose (born 16 December 1952) is an Australian writer, journalist and academic.
 He is the ghostwriter of the Saroo Brierley memoir A Long Way Home (adapted for the screen as the major international feature film Lion).

 Personal life

 Buttrose was born in Adelaide, South Australia.
 At the age of 17 he co-founded the poetry magazine Dharma (later titled Real Poetry) with his then partner Donna Maegraith and friend Stephen Measday.
 While at university he trained as a journalist with the Australian Broadcasting Commission, and after graduating he worked as a freelance journalist.
 He gained his PhD from the University of Adelaide in 2011.
-He now lives in Sydney with his wife and two children.
+He has two children, and lives in Sydney.

 Career

 Buttrose published his first collection of poems, One Steps Across The Rainbow in 1974, at the age of 21.
 His first major collection, The Leichhardt Heater Journey (1982), was the first title in the long-running Friendly Street Poets series.
 He also co-edited the Number 3 Friendly Street anthology with Peter Goldsworthy.
 Angus & Robertson published Buttrose's first book of travel writing, The King Neptune Day & Night Club in 1992, and the critically acclaimed best-seller Cafe Royale (later retitled The Blue Man) followed in 1997.
 In 2004, he collaborated on the memoir by Michael Hutchence's brother Rhett, Total Xcess, and other books followed, including Tales of the Popes (2009) and the satirical graphic novel Finding the Shelf Within (2009).

 He has also written extensively for the stage, his produced works including Pallas (1987), Kurtz (1991), the co-written musical Hot Shoe Shuffle (1992) and Complaints (1996).
 The ABC has produced two plays for radio, Santo (1986) and Complaints (1993).

 He has contributed journalism to Roadrunner (Australian music magazine) and Rolling Stone, and opinion to various newspapers.

 His best known book is A Long Way Home, the Saroo Brierley memoir, which he ghost-wrote in 2012.
 He researched and wrote the book between September and December of that year, including research trips to Hobart to interview Saroo and his family, and a month-long journey to India with Saroo.
 There he met Saroo's Indian family, and travelled with Saroo on a rail journey across India, retracing for the first time the journey that Saroo took two and a half decades before as a young child, that ended him in Calcutta (now Kolkata).
 Buttrose completed the book in his Kolkata hotel room.

 He has also taught writing and media at various Australian universities.
 He holds a PhD in creative writing from Adelaide University (2011).